-Dun & Bradstreet was built on a solid foundation that has sustained our business for generations, and in this our 180-year anniversary, we are proud to meet the needs of more than 200,000 organizations including some of the largest companies in the world, governments and small businesses.
+Dun & Bradstreet was built on a solid foundation that has sustained our business for generations.
+We are proud to meet the needs of more than 240,000 organizations including some of the largest companies in the world, governments and small businesses.
 Our trusted data and insights help organizations make mission-critical decisions, and we are among those rarefied businesses that have spanned centuries.
 We are proud of strong operating results and investment returns to shareholders and the future we are building.